mmoghal/Professional-README-Generator/README.md

 4. Push your changes to your fork.

 5. Submit a pull request to this repository with a description of your changes.

+## Tests

+To run the tests for this application, navigate to the root directory of the project in your terminal and run the following command:

+npm test

 ## Questions